 for Excel

-Rating for: ARM Calculator for Excel
+ARM Loan Calculator for Excel

 This spreadsheet creates an amortization table and graphs for an adjustable rate mortgage (ARM) loan, with optional extra payments.
 Estimate the maximum interest rate and monthly payment for common fully amortized ARMs.